Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Spell-Check/quickstarts/ruby.md

     require 'json'
     ```

-2. Vytvořte proměnné pro klíč předplatného, identifikátor URI a cestu koncového bodu.
-Vytvořte parametry žádosti připojením `mkt=` parametru k vašemu trhu a `&mode` `proof` režimu kontroly pravopisu.
+2. Create variables for your subscription key, endpoint URI and path.
+Create your request parameters by appending the `mkt=` parameter to your market, and `&mode` to the `proof` proof mode.

     ```ruby
     key = 'ENTER YOUR KEY HERE'